ICD-Code C53: Malignant neoplasm of cervix uteri

 Sexually transmitted infections: how to stay protected

-Many people are not aware that there are other sexually transmitted infections besides HIV.
+There are many other sexually transmitted diseases in addition to HIV.
 With appropriate measures, it is possible to stay protected.
-Read more about what they are here.
+Read more about this topic here.